-In most situations, sea spawn are going to have a better time just sticking to swimming.
-Their statblock as a whole will work whether in or out of the water, but being amphibious creatures not hindered by underwater combat, they’ll at least have some advantages over the party in the water.
+Their statblock as a whole will work whether in or out of the water, but being amphibious creatures not hindered by underwater combat, they’ll at least have some noticeable advantages over the average adventuring party in the water.

 Resistances, Immunities, Saves, and Skills